hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/10_data_visualization.md

 ## Learning Objectives
 * Generate bigWig files
 * Visualizing enrichment patterns at particular locations in the genome
-* Evaluating regions of differential enrichment using `bedtools`

 ## Visualization of ChIP-seq data